greenjtee/sdmay23-28/README.md

 ## Resources

 This project was done as an outcome of an Iowa State Senior Design class.
-For further documantation on the impleentation visit the [project website] (http://sdmay23-28.sd.ece.iastate.edu/).
+For further documantation on the impleentation visit the [project website](http://sdmay23-28.sd.ece.iastate.edu/).